adamcharnock/lightbus/docs/quick-start.md

 # fire_event.py
 import lightbus

-# Import the AuthApi to make it available to Lightbus
+# Here we assume we're writing another module within
-from .bus import AuthApi
+# the same auth service, not creating a new service.

-# Create a bus object
+# Therefore import our bus client from bus.py
-bus = lightbus.create()
+from bus import bus

 # Fire the event.
 There is no return value when firing events
 bus.auth.user_registered.fire(